rixx/books.rixx.de/src/to-read/raven-stratagem.md

   title: Raven Stratagem
 plan:
   date_added: '2019-03-31'
+related_books:
+- book: yoon-ha-lee/ninefox-gambit
+  text: The previous book in the series.
 ---

 I may need to revisit the first part: I'm not sure if I liked it a fair amount, or if I don't want to come near it again